Anti-inflammatory IVDD benefit or harm | Dodgerslist, the premier website for Dog Back Disease (IVDD)

 NSAIDS: At the end of a 7-day or 14-day NSAID course, pain meds are also either stopped or backed off.
 The owner’s job is to observe for surfacing pain and alert their vet for another course of the NSAID.
 Pain = another course of NSAID.

-To avoid being blindfolded by pain meds, the pain meds are also full stopped or backed off on the test date and is your vet’s decision which.
+To avoid being blindfolded by pain meds, it is the vet’s decision if pain meds are also full stopped or backed off on the date NSAIDS stops or steroid tapers.
 Know ahead of time which your vet prefers: full stop of the pain meds or backing them off in mgs/frequency given.

 pain = swelling = another anti-inflammatory course, pain meds and Pepcid AC